Liv2107/Liv2107/README.md

 # Olivia Emms

-**MSc Advanced Computer Science (Artificial Intelligence) | BSc Computer Science Graduate | Aspiring AI/Data Engineer**
+**Software Engineer & MSc Advanced Computer Science (Artificial Intelligence) student | BSc Computer Science Graduate**

 Welcome to my GitHub!
-I have just graduated from Leeds Beckett University with a First Class Honours in BSc Computer Science.
-In September I will be starting my MSc Advanced Computer Science degree to expand my knowledge in the subject of AI.
+I am near to the end of my MSc at the University of Leeds and due to graduate December 2026.

-This portfolio showcases the **solo projects** I’ve developed throughout my academic journey.
-I have a strong interest for **Artificial Intelligence** and have explored this through my Dissertation and Python directories.
+This portfolio showcases the **solo projects** I’ve developed throughout my academic journey and spare time.
+I have a strong interest for **Artificial Intelligence** and have explored this through my MSc Dissertation and Python directories.

 🎓 My most recently complete project is my Production Project for my final-year at university.
 This project, which was graded 80%, showcases **Computer Vison**, **Colour matching algorithms**, and **Full stack development and deployment**. <br />
-⚡ I am currently mainly working on the AI_Project directory in which I wish to develop a mobile application using a trained CNN model. <br />
+⚡ I am currently working on my MSc Dissertation project which focuses on multimodal fusion techniques for political misinformation. <br />
-🌱 I am learning more about the AI space and developing ML models in Python.
+🌱 I am learning more about the AI space and developing ML models, fusion and diffusion in Python.

 ## Languages